jamieliu2/Format-Files/README.md

     * `extraColors`

 ### Known Issues:
-  * Using option `[extraColors]` seems to cause an option clash error in .Rtex files due to code coloring.
+  * Using option `[extraColors]` seems to cause an option clash warning in .Rtex files due to code coloring.

 ## jupyter.theme